khurramsaadat/stock-tracker/DOCS/PRD.md

 - The UI should be accessible (keyboard navigation, screen reader support), styled for dark mode, and handle empty states gracefully (e.g., "No stocks in your watchlist yet").
 - In the future, consider adding server-side/user account support for syncing the watchlist across devices.

----

-## Additional Notes
-The app should have the following features:
-2. Price Chart:
-Display an interactive price chart for the selected stock Show at least the last 30 days of price data
-3. AI Company Summary
-* Include basic info: current price, dollar change, and percentage change Generate a 3-4 sentence AI summary explaining what the company does Include their main products/services and market position Display this in a clean card below the chart
-4. Sentiment Analysis
-* Create a sentiment indicator showing market sentiment (Bearish, Neutral, or Bullish)
-* Display as a visual meter or gauge
-Include a brief explanation of why the sentiment is what it is
-5. Watch list
-.
-Allow users to add stocks to a watchlist
-.
-Display the watchlist showing ticker symbols and current prices Persist the watchlist in browser storage
-Technical Requirements:
-* Make it a single-page application

 ## Technical Requirements
 - Use Next.js (App Router) and React for the frontend framework.
 - Use TypeScript for type safety throughout the codebase.